Facing a Medicare Fraud Investigation?

 The Medicare Fraud Investigation Process

-A Medicare fraud investigation, initiated by a medicare fraud investigator, begins with detection.
+A Medicare fraud investigation, initiated by a Medicare fraud investigator, begins with detection.
 Irregularities such as billing for services not rendered or unusually high service claims from a single practice can serve as starting points.
 Once fraud is suspected, investigators utilize statistical data, healthcare records, claim history, and whistleblower information to build a case.

 After gathering sufficient evidence, investigators coordinate with legal professionals to determine if prosecution is warranted.
 This may involve presenting their findings to the United States Attorney’s Office or the Department of Justice, which then decides whether to pursue criminal charges, civil charges, or both.